-The first of Karine’s stories, Betty Bags a Booker, looks at the concept of human dignity in a future where large sections of the community find themselves without paid employment.
+The first of Karine’s stories, Betty Bags a Booker, looked at the concept of human dignity in a future where large sections of the community find themselves without paid employment.

-The third story, Karmic Payback, explores the power relationships between ‘data generators’ and ‘data analysts’ in a world where our lives are increasingly defined by ‘datafication’.
+The third story, Karmic Payback, explored the power relationships between ‘data generators’ and ‘data analysts’ in a world where our lives are increasingly defined by ‘datafication’.

 Listen to Karine’s stories and presentation in this podcast:

 Technology: the driving force of human civilisation?
 Blog to the Future post from Futures Fellow Nicola Martin on the historical role of technology in our society.

 Read the World Economic Forum’s 2015 report “Deep Shift: Technology Tipping Points and Societal Impact” (3.86MB pdf) – a detailed report on developing technologies and their societal impact from 2015.